JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 Negative potential consequences of an action.

-Normal markdown, by default, doesn’t include syntax for creating definition lists.
-The syntax used by jmarkdown for definition lists is shown below.
-It also allows definition lists to be nested.
+Normal markdown, by default, doesn’t include syntax for creating description lists.
+The syntax used by jmarkdown for description lists is shown below.
+It also allows description lists to be nested.
 For some reason, this doesn’t play well with the footnotes extension, so if anyone would like to help debug it, that would be awesome.

 Markdown code